dmasotti/rcp-csv-user-import/readme.txt

 1. CSV user import page.

 == Changelog ==
+= 1.1.8 =
+* New: Add user note to imported users saying they were imported from a CSV file.
+* New: Add option to disable email notifications during import process.
+* New: Add support for `Subscription ID` column (`rcp_merchant_subscription_id` meta).
+* Fix: Imported members not given subscription level role.

 = 1.1.7 =
 * Tweak: Added backwards compatibility for using old column header format.
 * New: Automatically set status to "Free" when importing members to a free subscription level.